-Grow and Restore Mount St. Mary's National Shrine Grotto
+Preserve, Restore and Grow Mount St. Mary's National Shrine Grotto

 Dear Pilgrims of the National Shrine Grotto,